ArtifexSoftware/mupdf/docs/reference/common/pdf-write-options.rst

 	 use object streams and cross reference streams

 appearance=yes|all
-	 synthesize just missing, or all, annotation/widget apperance streams
+	 synthesize just missing, or all, annotation/widget appearance streams

 continue-on-error
 	 continue saving the document even if there is an error